 - Conducting an isolated transaction that is completed within 30 days and not one in the course of repeated similar transactions.

 Ellis Carter is a nonprofit lawyer licensed to practice in Washington and Arizona.
 Ellis advises tax-exempt clients on federal tax matters nationwide.
-If you are seeking advice regarding multi-state compliance and registrations, contact firstname.lastname@example.org.
+If you would like to schedule a consultation, contact us at firstname.lastname@example.org or 602-456-0071.